 The way you look and the way you look in a particular picture are different matters.

-When an average-looking guy’s photo receives a 2% Attractiveness Rank on Photofeeler, that guy might wish he were more attractive.
-But the truth is he’s already in the top 50th percentile of physical attractiveness in real life.
+When an average-looking guy’s photo receives an Attractiveness score of 2 on Photofeeler, that guy might wish he were more attractive.
+But the truth is he’s already a 6 in real life.
 He’s just taking bad pics.

 Turns out, when someone swipes on your Tinder profile, they’re liking or rejecting the idea of you that they got from your pics.
 That’s not nearly the same as judging you in real life, as a new set of pics can easily result in 10x the matches.